Section 8 Program Benefits to Landlords:

 How to Become a Landlord in the Housing Choice Voucher Program

-The HAKC refers participant and applicants looking for units to the website SocialServe.com
+The HAKC refers participants and applicants looking for units to www.socialserve.com and www.GoSection8.com.

 - Screening techniques